taxi-tabby/tictactoe-ai-train/README.md

 I hope that the dataset is always shared with each other through git I used tensorflow to make web implantation easier

+### Training Methodology

+The training process involves converting the board configuration data into a 2D array of integers.
+The board state is represented as `X`, and the next move, including the board state, is represented as `Y`.
+This data is then fed into a Convolutional Neural Network (CNN) to learn the patterns and make predictions.
+The goal is to enable the model to predict the next move as if it were finding differences in a spot-the-difference puzzle.

 ## Notices and Challenges
 (2025-03-13)